timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 13-TRADE AGREEMENTS ACT OF 1979/SUBCHAPTER I-GOVERNMENT PROCUREMENT/SUBCHAPTER I-GOVERNMENT PROCUREMENT.md

       * (i) a party to the Agreement, a product or service of that country or instrumentality which is covered under the Agreement for procurement by the United States;

-      * (ii) a party to the North American Free Trade Agreement, a product or service of that country or instrumentality which is covered under the North American Free Trade Agreement for procurement by the United States;
+      * (ii) Mexico, as a party to the USMCA (as defined in section 4502 of this title), a product or service of that country or instrumentality which is covered under the USMCA for procurement by the United States;

       * (iii) a party to a free trade agreement that entered into force with respect to the United States after December 31, 2003, and before January 2, 2005, a product or service of that country or instrumentality which is covered under the free trade agreement for procurement by the United States;